hantsy/angular-spring-reactive-sample/GUIDE.md

 For the bean validations, we can convert the `WebExchangeBindException` to a `UnprocessableEntity` error to client, please see the complete codes of [`RestExceptionHandler`](https://github.com/hantsy/angular-spring-reactive-sample/blob/master/server/src/main/java/com/example/demo/RestExceptionHandler.java) for more details.

-I have added some features mentioned at the beginning of this post, such as comment endpoints, and also tried to add pagination, and data auditing feature when it is ready.
+In the backend codes, I have added some features mentioned at the beginning of this post, such as comment endpoints, and also tried to add pagination, and data auditing feature(when it is ready).

 Next let's try to build a simple Angular frontend application to shake hands with the backend APIs.